CommunityProject21/OverSeer-website/README.md

 # **OverSeer Website**

-**Project display a paperless health records of the patients which includes details like -**
+**Client-Side Dashboard which display a paperless health records of the patients which includes details like -**
 - **Personal Details**
 - **Patient Condition**
 - **Implants**